 We can also handle all communications with an insurance adjuster.
-It should be no surprise that many insurance companies are not eager to pay out a fair settlement, instead trying to push responsibility for the accident onto our clients’ shoulders.
-However, we can effectively negotiate with even the most hard-nosed insurance adjuster for fair settlement.
+It should be no surprise that many insurance companies are not eager to pay out a fair settlement, instead of trying to push responsibility for the accident onto our clients’ shoulders.
+However, we can effectively negotiate with even the most hard-nosed insurance adjuster for a fair settlement.

 There are steps you can take to strengthen your claim to compensation after an accident.
 We recommend the following:

 Above all else, get the medical care you need for your injuries.
 It is possible to bounce back, but you need prompt medical treatment.
 If you aren’t improving, meet with another doctor for a second opinion.